 Corporate-run locations, both greenfield and initiated after reacquisition of franchise locations, contribute revenue and profits to the Group.
 In addition, such operations also support the franchise System with strategy, marketing and execution support in further developing territories.
 Performance of US corporate-run locations after reacquisition is also an indication of the success of the Group's strategy to capture more market demand for our minimally invasive leak detection and repair solutions.
-The Group directly operates 41 locations, an increase of 3 locations (2021: 38).
+The Group directly operates 44 locations, an increase of 3 locations (2022: 41).

+As set forth below, ALD Corporate-operated revenue grew 7% to \$50.5 million (2022: \$47.3 million).
+Meanwhile profits before tax increased by 2% to a \$8.4 million (2022: \$8.2 million).
+Revenue and profit growth was adversely affected by the sharp rise in US interest rates leading to write-offs with respect to the new construction market. \$325,000 of non-recurring costs are identified in the table of Non-core Costs below.
+However, there were additional expense amounts not placed in non-core costs because we do expect the housing market to rebound and we have kept some staff available.

-As set forth below, ALD Corporate-operated revenue grew 48% to \$47.3 million (2021: \$31.9 million).
-Meanwhile profits before tax grew strongly by 37% to a \$8.2 million (2021: \$6.0 million).
-Such growth is a result of both organic growth and the contribution of revenue and profits from franchisees reacquired during the period.
-Much like the pro forma adjustment for royalty income in KPI #1 based on the number of franchisees reacquired in the prior year, so also we can separate out corporate locations owned prior to January 2021 so that a comparison may be made for "same store sales" as a measure of organic growth post franchise reacquisition.
-Corporate-operated "same store" revenue grew 26% to \$34.9 million (2021: \$27.8 million) and profit before tax grew 13% to \$5.9 million (2021: \$5.2 million).
+Much like the pro forma adjustment for royalty income in KPI #1 based on the number of franchisees reacquired in the prior year, so also we can separate out corporate locations owned prior to January 2022 so that a comparison may be made for "same store sales" as a measure of organic growth post franchise reacquisition.
+Corporate-operated "same store" revenue grew 1% to \$47 million (2022: \$46.6 million) and profit before tax decreased 1% to \$8 million (2022: \$8.1 million).
+See above for adverse effect of write-offs in the new construction market.